What is Hempcrete?

 Strategic placement of thermal mass, quality natural insulation, and if possible, a design that makes use of low winter sun and protects from the high summer sun can mitigate huge amounts of energy usage.

-Brain Built loves to work together with clients, architects and interior designers to create spectacular spaces that reflect the homeowners personality.
+I work together with clients, architects and building designers to create spectacular spaces that reflect the homeowners personality.
 I'm also proficient in the Sketchup design program and often come to visit clients to help tease out ideas on the laptop over a coffee to help kickstart the initial design process.

 I’m also a solid timber furniture maker (link here to my work).
 So working with me brings the flexibility to create all solid timber furnishings (benches, feature timbers, ect.) at my Coburg workshop as part of the job.
 This always leads to a more cohesive design and also avoids the client having to engage other premium timber trades.